glicerico/llama2-streamlit/README.md

 ## Run it locally

-You need to add your secrets to a `secrets.toml` file in the root of the project.
+You need to add your secrets to a `secrets.toml` file in the .streamlit folder.
 The file should look like this:

 ```toml